 We are a vertically integrated designer and manufacturer of specialized electronic systems and components for critical applications.
 We sell our products and provide related services in diversified markets, including homeland security, healthcare, defense and aerospace.
-We have three operating divisions: (i) Security; (ii) Healthcare; and (iii) Optoelectronics and Manufacturing.
+We have three operating divisions: (i) Security, (ii) Healthcare and (iii) Optoelectronics and Manufacturing.

 Security Division.
 Through our Security division, we design, manufacture, market and service security and inspection systems, and provide turnkey security screening solutions worldwide for sale primarily to U.S. federal, state and local government agencies as well as to foreign customers.
 These products and services are used to inspect baggage, cargo, vehicles and other objects for weapons, explosives, drugs and other contraband as well as to screen people.
-Revenues from our Security division accounted for 43% and 37% of our total consolidated revenues for the six months ended December 31, 2010 and 2009, respectively.
+Revenues from our Security division accounted for 46% and 41% of our total consolidated revenues for the nine months ended March 31, 2011 and 2010, respectively.

-As a result of the terrorist attacks of September 11, 2001, and subsequent attacks in other locations worldwide, security and inspection products have increasingly been used at a wide range of facilities other than airports, such as border crossings, railway stations, seaports, cruise line terminals, freight forwarding operations, government and military installations and nuclear facilities.
+As a result of the terrorist attacks of September 11, 2001, and subsequent attacks in other locations worldwide, security and inspection products have increasingly been used at a wide range of facilities other than airports, such as border crossings, railway stations, seaports, cruise line terminals, freight forwarding operations, sporting venues, government and military installations and nuclear facilities.

 Healthcare Division.
 Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology and anesthesia systems for sale primarily to hospitals and medical centers.
 Our products monitor patients in critical, emergency and perioperative care areas of the hospital and provide such information, through wired and wireless networks, to physicians and nurses who may be at the patient's bedside, in another area of the hospital or even outside the hospital.
-Revenues from our Healthcare division accounted for 34% and 37% of our total consolidated revenues for the six months ended December 31, 2010 and 2009, respectively.
+Revenues from our Healthcare division accounted for 32% and 35% of our total consolidated revenues for the nine months ended March 31, 2011 and 2010, respectively.

 The healthcare markets in which we operate are highly competitive.
 We believe that our customers choose among competing products on the basis of product performance, functionality, value and service.
 We also believe that the worldwide economic slowdown has caused some hospitals and healthcare providers to delay purchases of our products and services.
 During this period of uncertainty, we anticipate lower sales of patient monitoring, diagnostic cardiology and anesthesia systems products than we have historically experienced, resulting in a negative impact on our sales.
-We cannot predict when the markets will recover and therefore when this period of delayed and diminished purchasing will end.
+Although there are indications that a recovery is underway, we cannot predict when the markets will fully recover and, therefore, when this period of delayed and diminished purchasing will end.
 A prolonged delay could have a material adverse effect on our business, financial condition and results of operations.

 Optoelectronics and Manufacturing Division.
 Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and value-added manufacturing services worldwide for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, computed tomography, fiber optics, telecommunications, office automation, computer peripherals and industrial automation.
 We also provide our optoelectronic devices and value-added manufacturing services to our own Security and Healthcare divisions.
-External revenues from our Optoelectronics and Manufacturing division accounted for 23% and 26% of our total consolidated revenues for the six months ended December 31, 2010 and 2009, respectively.
+External revenues from our Optoelectronics and Manufacturing division accounted for 22% and 24% of our total consolidated revenues for the nine months ended March 31, 2011 and 2010, respectively.